DaneConstantin/CryptoCoinAPI/README.md

 # CryptaFlux

-Just A simple one-page web app for showing the API calls from coinmarketcap.com.
+Simple one-page web app for showing the API calls from coinmarketcap.com.
 If the table isn't visible, it's possible that the daily request limit has been reached.

 ## Project setup
 ```